ismaileneskirli/HashCode2021/README.md

 # HashCodePrep

-Here is my solution for Hashcode2021 preparation problem.
+Here is our solution for Hashcode2021 preparation problem.